Emotional Education

 Emotional Education is the debut full-length album by English singer-songwriter duo Ider, released on 19 July 2019 through Glassnote Records.
-Emotional Education follows the 2017 release of the band's debut EP, Gut Me Like an Animal.
-The record, classified by Metacritic as pop rock, alternative rock and indie, was described by music critics as an exploration of "mid-20s melancholy".

 Background

-Ider's most major release to Emotional Education was their 2017 EP Gut Me Like An Animal, their only release through Aesop.
+Emotional Education followed Ider's 2017 EP Gut Me Like an Animal, their only release through Aesop.
 The same year, they signed to Glassnote Records.

 The album's title comes from a lyric in its tenth track, "Saddest Generation": "One in four/one in four/where is the emotional education/we're all looking for?"

+The material was classified by Metacritic as pop rock, alternative rock and indie, and described by The Independent as an exploration of "mid-20s melancholy".

 Singles

 The first single from the album, "Body Love", was released on 3 November 2017.
-"Body Love (HOAX Remix) was released on 3 October 2018.
+HOAX remix of the song was released on 3 October 2018.

 The second single, "You've Got Your Whole Life Ahead of You Baby", was released on 27 July 2018.
 The third single from the album, "Mirror", was released on 18 October 2018.
-"Mirror (Honors Remix)" was released on 30 November 2018, and "Mirror (12welve remix)" was released on 11 January 2019.
+It was followed by the Honors remix on 30 November 2018, and the 12welve remix on 11 January 2019.

-The fourth single, "Brown Sugar", was released on 2 February 2019.
+The fourth single, "Brown Sugar", was released on 1 February 2019.
+"Wu Baby" was previewed as a promotional single on 17 May 2019, with a music video released on 21 June.

+A new version of "Saddest Generation" from Mahogany Sessions was released as the final single in August 2019, along with a cover of Rihanna's "Kiss It Better".

 Track listing

 Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 81, based on 6 reviews, indicating "universal acclaim".
-Pip Williams, writing for The Line of Best Fit, said that the album is "coherent despite a refusal to adhere to genre-based constraints, Emotional Education is heartbreaking yet hopeful, relatable yet precise."
+Pip Williams, writing for The Line of Best Fit, said that the album is "coherent despite a refusal to adhere to genre-based constraints, (...) heartbreaking yet hopeful, relatable yet precise."
 Kitty Empire for The Observer said that "these 11 songs ping confidently around the post-genre electro-pop landscape."

 Narzra Ahmed of Clash described Emotional Education as "a very enjoyable, incomparable album, with moments of extraordinary depth."
 Writing in The Guardian, Michael Hann wrote that the album "is full of good melodies and millennial anxiety.
 It just needs the grain of sand that makes the pearl."